douglas444/pcf/README.md

 </dependency>
 ```

-## How to start pcf-gui application?
+## How to start pcf-gui application

 Once you have the ```pcf-gui-jar-with-dependencies.jar```,
 you can execute it through the following command line: ```java -jar pcf-gui-jar-with-dependencies.jar```